Blog

 • Offline capability: Your tool should capture and queue leads locally, then sync automatically when reconnected.

-• Contextual note-taking: Add notes, tags, and voice memos to each contact at the moment of conversation, while the details are fresh.
+• Contextual note-taking: Add notes, Categories, and voice memos to each contact at the moment of conversation, while the details are fresh.

 • AI-powered follow-up: Personalized outreach at scale requires templates that adapt to each candidate segment, not a single generic message.